QubitProducts/topNET/README.md

 * Configurability

 ### Performance
-Qurricane uses Java asynchronous NIO API for handling connections traffic, it consists on thread pools that handle R/W operations.
-There is a separate thread that is dedicated for accepting only connections stage and it is working in non-blocking mode.
-Qurricane is designed to be able to put hardware to it's limits, but can be configured to slown down by using server options.
+topNET uses Java asynchronous NIO API for handling connections traffic, it consists on thread pools that handle R/W operations.
+There is a separate thread that is dedicated for accepting only connections stage and it is working in non-blocking mode. topNET is designed to be able to put hardware to it's limits, but can be configured to slown down by using server options.
 Each thread from a pool maintain its own or shared "jobs" queue which correspond to incoming connections.
 There is 3 types of handling threads:
 * pool - this type is a simplest one and uses atomic reference array with constant size created upon server start.
 It is safest and lightest way that stores thread jobs.
 * pool-shared - same type as pool but all threads share same pool.